Introduction

 We must ensure that we are aware of the difference between personal data and special categories of personal data and ensure that both types of data are processed in accordance with the GDPR.

-The conditions for processing special categories of personal data that are most relevant to Firm are:
+The conditions for processing special categories of personal data that are most

 • Explicit consent from the data subject;